realA10001986/Time-Circuits-Display/README.md

 Switching on/off night-mode manually deactivates any schedule and the light sensor for 30 minutes.
 Afterwards, a programmed schedule and/or the light sensor will overrule the manual setting.

-In order to use a light sensor, check the option _Use light sensor_ in the Config Portal.
+To use a light sensor, check the option _Use light sensor_ in the Config Portal.
 You can observe the measured lux level through the [keypad menu](#how-to-view-sensor-info) to find out about the right lux threshold for your environment.

 For information on supported sensor models/types and configuration, see [here](AddOns.md#light-sensor).